top of page

 Aetheric Heart

-Remember that soft
+Remember the soft

-Space caressing the betwixt
+Space caressing our betwixt

 Is made of stardust